-For everyday cleaning of your fireclay sink, using a soft cloth or sponge with some mild liquid soap or any vinegar-based cleaner is ideal.
+A fast and easy way to remove water marks, grease or soap scum deposits, is with a proprietary bathroom cleaner such as Ajax or Flash liquid spray, or similar products found in your supermarket.
+For everyday cleaning of your ceramic sink, using a soft cloth or sponge with some mild liquid soap or any vinegar-based cleaner is ideal.

 In rare cases, metal objects like forks and knives may leave stains on ceramic surfaces if left for long periods of time.
 To get rid of this type of stain you can use the same sort of cleaners made for glass and ceramic cooktops.
 These can usually be found at your local appliance or hardware store.